-Although some information is available regarding adequate value ranges for solar energy, it is difficult to determine these metrics within this ecoregion.
-The southwestern United States provides the most suitable areas for solar energy production, but the Northwestern Plains ecoregion does not fall within this region.
-For this analysis, the data were attributed scores that were associated only with the data value ranges that occurred within the ecoregion (Figure C-1-6).
+For this analysis, the data were attributed scores that were only associated with the data value ranges that occurred within the ecoregion (Figure C-1-6).
 Because of this, natural breaks were used to derive the attribute metrics.
 The attribute metrics were developed as risk to CE habitat.
 Therefore areas with high development potential were assessed as high risk, areas with moderate potential were assessed as moderate risk and those areas labeled as low potential were considered low risk.
 In this ecoregion the distribution of NREL solar energy data ranged from 4.16 to 5.71 annual average kilowatts per hour (kW/h).